 Xu Lin is an Assistant Professor of Economics at Wayne State University.
 Her research fields include Econometrics, Labor Economics and Health Economics.
 She is particularly interested in theoretical specifications and estimations of spatial autoregressive models, as well as empirical applications of theses models to analyze social interaction effects in a variety of behaviors and outcomes.
 Prior to joining Wayne State University, she was an Assistant Professor of Economics at Tsinghua University, P.R.China.

-Jeffrey Smith is Professor of Economics and Public Policy at the University of Michigan.
+Jeffrey Smith is the Paul T. Heyne Professor of Economics and Richard Meese Professor of Applied Econometrics at the University of Wisconsin-Madison.
+He was previously Professor of Economics and Public Policy at the University of Michigan.
 From 1994 to 2001 he was on the faculty at the University of Western Ontario and from 2001 to 2005 he was on the faculty at the University of Maryland.
 His research centers on experimental and non-experimental methods for the evaluation of interventions, with particular application to social and educational programs.
-He has also written papers examining the labor market effects of university quality and the use of statistical treatment rules to assign persons to government programs.

 Elie Tamer is the Robert E. and Emily King Professor of Business Institutions at Northwestern University.
 He is an econometrician that is interested in the relationship between models that economists are interested and the data that are observed.
 In particular, his research is related to the inference question that arises when confronting models with multiple decision makers, such as a family, to data on outcomes from these markets.